sfwnbaek/AppVengers/README.md

-# ✨ login_app — Simple Flutter Login & Expense Tracker
+# ✨ Expense Tracker Application — Simple Flutter Login & Expense Tracker

-Welcome to **login_app**, a sleek and beginner-friendly Flutter project designed to help users log in securely and track their expenses effortlessly.
+Welcome to **Expense Tracker Application**, a sleek and beginner-friendly Flutter project designed to help users log in securely and track their expenses effortlessly.
 Whether you're learning Flutter or building a starter finance app — this project is a great foundation!

 ---